-The Commission had a significant increase in its engagement with voters online.
+The Commission had an increase in its engagement with voters online.
 Utilizing social media channels has allowed the Commission to instantly connect with voters on timely and important election related issues.
 Voters and candidates alike can follow the Commission on social media for more information about elections and running for office.

 Social media sites such as Twitter, YouTube and Facebook were utilized and the chart below displays the amount of followers/likes throughout the previous years.
+Even years represent statewide election years.